AmanuelF/Suicide-Risk-Assessment-using-Reddit/README.md

 The dataset is composed of 500 Redditors (anonymized), their posts and domain expert annotated labels.

-You can find the link to the research paper of this dataset [here](https://dl.acm.org/doi/10.1145/3308558.3313698).
-If you find these datasets useful in your research, please cite:
+You can find the link to the research paper of this dataset and the lexicons [here](https://dl.acm.org/doi/10.1145/3308558.3313698).
+If you find this dataset and lexicons useful in your research, please cite:

     @inproceedings{gaur2019knowledge,
     title={Knowledge-aware assessment of severity of suicide risk for early intervention},